 On eBay, there are 170 million potential customers all around the world.
 Though eBay is the second to Amazon due to the number of clients, it has a high customer satisfaction rating: 81% of 2017.
 Similar to Amazon, eBay gives an ability for retailers to sell practically anything.
 It works the best for vintage items and handmade items.

 Etsy is 25 times smaller than eBay, though a very promising and perspective.
-The marketplace has been founded over 20 years and still attracts million of customers with its unique handmade, factory-made, vintage and handmade items.
+The marketplace has been founded over 20 years and still attracts millions of customers with its unique handmade, factory-made, vintage, and handmade items.

 The platform covers large, targeted audience of 54 million members and 24 million active buyers according to Statista.
-They tent to find unique items and gift that aren’t sold elsewhere.
-So, integrating with Etsy you will work with database of creative audience and their products.
+They tent to find unique items and gifts that aren’t sold elsewhere.
+So, integrating with Etsy you will work with a database of creative audience and their products.

 Marketplace Integration with API2Cart

-Integration with marketplaces allows to get access and manage the data like customers, orders, products, categories and etc. The fact is also that the more marketplaces you integrate with, the more potential customers you may have.
+Integration with marketplaces enables you to access and manage the data like customers, orders, products, categories and etc. The fact is also that the more marketplaces you integrate with, the more potential customers you may have.

-The solution is to integrate via a unified API by API2Cart.
-Basically, you will only need to integrate with API2Cart to interact with multiple eCommerce platforms (both shopping carts and marketplaces).
-As a result, you will able to retrieve the required data like orders, products, carts and account.
-API2Cart allows you to integrate with Amazon, eBay and Etsy as well as with more than 35+ shopping carts.
+It is better to rely on a ready-made integration solution such as API2Cart.
+You will only need to integrate with API2Cart to interact with multiple eCommerce platforms (both shopping carts and marketplaces).
+As a result, you will able to work with the required data like orders, products, carts, and accounts.
+API2Cart allows to integrate with Amazon, eBay and Etsy as well as with more than 40+ shopping carts.

-Need to get know how API2Cart can help you to integrate with marketplaces?
-Do you want some more detailed information about how our system works?
+Need to get know more on how API2Cart can help you to integrate with marketplaces?
+Want some more detailed information about how our system works?
 Start your FREE 30-days trial to test API2Cart or schedule a call with our representative.
 Let integration bring you profit, not pain.:)